Stephen Hendry, MBE (Scotland)

 Hendry became the first player to make more than two tournament 147s.
 His first was made in the 1992 Matchroom League and his second in the 1995 World Championship.
 The record-breaking third maximum came on 25 Nov 1995 in the UK Championship.
 Not content with this he made his fourth maximum on 5 Jan 1997 in the 1997 Liverpool Victoria Charity Challenge, his fifth on 23 May 1998 in the 1998 Dr Martens Premier League, his sixth on 19 Sep 1999 in the final of the 1999 British Open (the first maximum in a ranking final), his seventh on (21-23) November in 1999 in the 1999 Liverpool Victoria UK Championship, his eighth on 25 Feb 2001 in the final of the 2001 Rothmans Grand Prix, his ninth on 28 Apr 2009 in the quarterfinals of the 2009 Betfred.com World Championship, his 10th in the second round of the 2011 Wyldecrest Park Homes Welsh Open and his 11th in the first round of the 2012 Betfred.com World Championship!

-With the 11 maximums he is second on the all-time list.
-Ronnie O'Sullivan leads with 13.
+With the 11 maximums he is third on the all-time list.
+Ronnie O'Sullivan leads with 15 ahead of John Higgins on 12.

 Stephen made seven centuries in the final of the 1994 UK Championship, which is a record in a professional match.
 He also became the first player ever to make five centuries in seven frames.